miolatoanna/citypollution_pro/README.md

 In this code you can see my first approach to an API.

 I used CSS and some Bootstrap to fixed a little bit of style, but for the majority of the code I used JavaScript.
+I also used Vite as bundle for this project.

 # Credits
 I have to thank some people for this project.